 “Music expresses that which cannot be said and on which it is impossible to be silent”

 Montreal composer Elizabeth Ekholm graduated from McGill University with a Ph.D. in Music Education, specializing in choral / vocal pedagogy.
 She worked as a choral conductor and voice teacher for many years and her research in this field has been published in The Journal of Research in Music Education and The Journal of Voice, among others.
-She sings professionally in several ensembles, including the Opéra de Montréal Chorus, the Montreal Symphony Orchestra Chorus, Ensemble Scholastica and occasionally with Studio de Musique Ancienne de Montréal, Ensemble Vocal Arts-Québec and Musica Orbium.
+She sings professionally in several ensembles, including the Opéra de Montréal Chorus, the Montreal Symphony Orchestra Chorus, Ensemble Scholastica, Studio de Musique Ancienne de Montréal, and occasionally Ensemble Vocal Arts-Québec and Musica Orbium.

 Elizabeth has been involved in music all her life.
 Her first love has always been a cappella choral music, having grown up in the Russian Orthodox tradition where both her mother and uncle were distinguished choir directors.
 Her father was a jazz bass player, who introduced her to jazz and American popular music.
 Both her parents loved opera.
 Thus her early musical influences – from liturgical chant to pop, jazz, folk, rock and opera – all contributed to her palette of compositional materials.
 She was fortunate to have been able to study composition with Robert Fleming, one of the most prolific Canadian composers of his generation, at Carleton University in Ottawa, and with another eminent composer Robert Frederick Jones at McGill University.
 As a singer herself, she tries to write very sing-able music, in which each voice has melodic integrity even when the overall sound may be harmonically complex.